 When you still have back pain despite your initial treatment, Dr. Hodgkiss recommends treatments that draw from a wide range of interventional therapies, such as:

 These treatments all target the source of your pain using different techniques.
-Epidural steroid injections and an intrathecal pain pump both deliver medications into the space along your spine.
-Steroids reduce inflammation, while the pump provides pain-relieving medication.
+Epidural steroid injections and an intrathecal pain pump both deliver medications into the space along your spine or within your spine.
+Steroids reduce inflammation, while the pump provides pain-relieving medication to the source.

-RF ablation uses heat, while spinal cord stimulation uses a mild electrical pulse to block the pain signals that travel from the spinal cord to your brain.
+RF ablation uses heat to temporarily damage the sensory nerves, while spinal cord stimulation uses a mild nonpalpable electrical pulse to block the pain signals that travel from the spinal cord to your brain.